Supersingular K3 Surfaces are Unirational

 both of which are of height $2\sigma_0+2\sigma_0'-4$. \item Let $E$ be a supersingular elliptic curve.
 Then, there exist isogenies

 both of which are purely inseparable of height $2\sigma_0-2$. \end{enumerate} \end{Theorem}

 \prf If $\sigma_0\geq2$, then there exists a supersingular K3 surface with Artin invariant $\sigma_0-1$ that is purely inseparable isogenous of height $2$ to $X$ by Corollary \ref{cor: ogus}.
-By induction, we obtain a purely inseparable isogeny $\varphi$ of height $h:=2\sigma_0-2$ from $X$ to a supersingular K3 surface with Artin invariant $1$.
+By induction, we obtain a purely inseparable isogeny $\varphi$ of height $2\sigma_0-2$ from $X$ to a supersingular K3 surface with Artin invariant $\sigma_0=1$.
 However, there exists only one such surface, namely the Kummer surface ${\rm Km}(E\times E)$, where $E$ is a supersingular elliptic curve \cite[Corollary (7.14)]{ogus}.
-Since the $h$-fold Frobenius of $X$ factors through $\varphi$, we obtain a purely inseparable isogeny of height $h$ to ${\rm Km}(E\times E)^{(p^h)}$.
-Since the latter surface is a supersingular K3 surface with Artin invariant $1$, it is isomorphic to ${\rm Km}(E\times E)$ by the uniqueness result just mentioned, and we obtain claim (2).
+Since the $(2\sigma_0-2)$-fold Frobenius of $X$ factors through $\varphi$, we obtain claim (2).